paulodiovani/blog.diovani.com/technology/_posts/2017-07-06-improve-linux-memory-usage.md

 ### Swapping to SSD

-Swapping to SSH was pointed as a bad practice due to limited lifespan of SSDs in exchange of huge data writes necessary to swap.
+Swapping to SSD was pointed as a bad practice due to limited lifespan of SSDs in exchange of huge data writes necessary to swap.
 Modern SSDs, however, have random data writes that improves lifespan, so that may not be a problem anymore.

 On the other hand, there are better options for Swap...